JoeLago/MHWDB-iOS/Pods/GRDB.swift/README.md

 let adapter = ScopeAdapter([
     "left": RangeRowAdapter(0..<2),
     "right": RangeRowAdapter(2..<4)])
-let row = try Row.fetchOne(db, "SELECT 0 AS a, 1 AS b, 2 AS c, 3 AS d", adapter: adapter)!
+let row = try Row.fetchOne(db, sql: "SELECT 0 AS a, 1 AS b, 2 AS c, 3 AS d", adapter: adapter)!
 ```

 ScopeAdapter does not change the columns and values of the fetched row.
 Instead, it defines *scopes*, which you access through the `Row.scopes` property: